mattcooperdev/mattcooperdev/README.md

 - 👋 Hi, I’m @YesCoops aka Matt
-- 👀 I’m interested in coding, problem-solving, writitng electronic music and semi-generative pieces.
+- 👀 I’m interested in coding, problem-solving, writitng electronic music and creating semi-generative Art with creative coding.
 - 🌱 I’m currently learning Full-Stack dev with Code Institute
 - 💞️ I’m looking to collaborate on anything that I can practice my burgeoning skills in!
 - 📫 How to reach me ...coopandmgc@gmail.com